Amiya-fullstack/Engine-data-Analysis-Using-AI/README.md

-It is structured for a real GitHub project and includes:

-* Project overview
-* Architecture explanation (aligned to your diagram)
-* Tech stack
-* Multi-agent workflow
-* Setup instructions
-* Data ingestion notes (Graph DB + Vector DB)
-* API flow
-* Future enhancements

-You can copy-paste this directly into your repository’s  README.md .

----

 #  Intelligent Multi-Agent RAG System with Graph + Vector Databases

 This project implements an enterprise-grade  Retrieval-Augmented Generation (RAG)  system powered by  multi-agent orchestration ,  graph-based reasoning ,  vector search , and  MCP (Model Context Protocol)  tooling.